edgararuiz-zz/dbplot/cran-comments.md

 ## Release summary

-Patch to fix a bug found after the release.
-This particular but is critical enough for me to go forward and send a new submission so soon after the initial release.
+Mostly bug fixes.
+The main motivation was to address warnings issued by the new version of 'dbplyr'.

 ## Test environments
-* local windows 10 install, R 3.4.2
+* local windows 10 install, R 3.4.3
+* ubuntu 16.04 with RStudio Server, R 3.4.3
 * ubuntu 14.04 (on travis-ci)

 ## R CMD check results